hlysllrs/dock-it-api/README.md

 - assignedTo: id of the user the task is assigned to
     - assinged user must be a member of the project
 - status: current status of the task
-    - defaults to 'Not started'
+    - defaults to 'Not Started'
     - must be either 'Not Started', 'In Progress', or 'Complete'

 <sup>*NOTE*: The user must be a project admin to perform this request.</sup>